yukangZhuu/vision-voice-localization-camera/docs/README.md

 # Vision & Voice Localization Camera

-This the source code for the presentation web page of our project.
+This is the source code for the presentation web page of our project.

 Check out the web page [here](https://yukangzhuu.github.io/vision-voice-localization-camera/)